 This is where you can numerically see and adjust your object's position (translation), rotation, scaling, and visibility.
 Furthermore, you will see the object's history under "Inputs".
 Specifically, the commands and modifications that have been applied to the object, and can go back and tweak their properties, if needed.
 HOWEVER, do note that most commands are destructive and, as such, may make it difficult to adjust retroactively like this.

 Below the Inputs, you can also find the Layer Editor which allows you to organize your objects and animations into manageable layers.
 Display layers, under the "Display" tab allow you to group objects into layers whose visibility or selectability can be toggled.
 Animation Layers can be used for managing multi-layered/hierarchized animations as well as blending them together.

 This allows you to edit and configure your objects' attributes and properties far more in-depth.
 You are able to see different parts of your object such as its mesh and material.
 Those parts will have their own individual tabs with properties that can be adjusted.
-Furthermore, similar to the "Inputs" section in the Channel Box, you will see tabs for adjusting properties of previous commands/modifications applied to an object.
+Furthermore, similar to the "Inputs" section in the Channel Box, you will see tabs for adjusting properties or previous commands/modifications applied to an object.